govau/cf-cli/README.md

 This repo is automatically built on [docker hub](https://hub.docker.com/r/govau/cf-cli/).

-### How to get it?
+### How to use it?

-Pull the image from docker hub:
+*Assumes you have docker running*

+This image is published on [docker hub](https://hub.docker.com/r/govau/cf-cli/).
+To use it:

 ```
-docker pull govau/cf-cli
+docker run -it --rm -v $PWD:/workspace --workdir=/workspace govau/cf-cli cf --version
 ```

 ### How to build it locally?

-*Assumes you have docker running locally*
+*Assumes you have docker running*

 1. Clone this repository: